unfazed-dev/n8n_dart/test/integration/docs/INTEGRATION_TESTS_PLAN.md

 - macOS: ✅ All tests passing
 - Linux: ✅ All tests passing
 - Windows: ✅ All tests passing
-- CI/CD (GitHub Actions): ✅ All tests passing
+- Automated environments: ✅ All tests passing
 -->

 ---